metacpan/metacpan-cpan-extracted/distros/P/PGP-Sign/README.md

 ```
     ./Build test --test_files <path-to-test>
 ```

+If the gpg binary found first on the PATH is too old, the tests will be skipped rather than fail.
+This may not always be desirable, since the module is not usable on such a system without configuration, but the module can still be configured to use a GnuPG binary found elsewhere and therefore this doesn't represent an error in the module itself.

 The following additional Perl modules will be used by the test suite if
 present: